gridcoin-community/Gridcoin-Site/wiki/faq.md

 `repairwallet`.

 ---
+### I get the error that the wallet is corrupt, how can I fix it?

+1. Close the Gridcoin wallet, make sure it is not minimized in the system tray.
+2. Make a backup of your wallet data folder
+3. Delete blk*.dat, the txleveldb subdirectory, and the accrual subdirectory in the wallet data folder
+4. Restart the Gridcoin wallet.
+It will take some time to re-sync.

+Note that errors like this often occur due to unexpected shutdowns and hardware issues.
+It is advised to make sure your hardware is stable and that you keep regular backups.

+---
 ### Error when sending a transaction

 First, check that you have your wallet unlocked fully.
 If you have it locked